 In order to be able to align the halves correctly when I glue them together, I marked a line across the area where they met.

-For the ornament to hang correctly on a tree, it needed to be hollowed out.
-To accomplish this, I used the tenon I cut on the end to mount the bottom half into a chuck on the lathe.
 Notice in Figure 9 that I marked the #1 position and put a black mark on the wood inside of the gaps of the chuck.
-This way if I needed to remount the wood, I could put it back on the lathe in the same position.
+This way, if I needed to remount the wood, I could put it back on the lathe in the same position.
 (This helps prevent changing the center.
 If the center changes even a small amount, the wood will no longer turn true if you need to remount it.)
 In order to get a tight fit when gluing the two halves together, I squared up the edge with a skew before removing it from the chuck.
 Figure 10 shows the hollowed out half.

 I then hollowed out the top half and drilled a ⅜” hole through the piece.
 I need this hole in order to place a topper in the ornament once finished.
 As I did to the bottom half above, I squared up the edge of the top with a skew before removing it from the lathe.